peteihis/BoundingSphere-3D-GeoFit/README.md

 An algorithm to define a bounding sphere in 3D-space by geometric rules.
 The algorithm produces perfect fit with 2 to 4 support points, within obtainable numerical accuracy.

-Currently the main algoritm is coded in the `GeoFit.boundigSphere()`-method.
-The GeoFit-class also provides a secondary method `fastSphere()`, which is a simple two pass method, that produces a non-minimal enclosing sphere.

 The origins of this algorithm are in Art of Illusion development environment.
 The full AoI-plugin set can be found in the ArtOfIllusion folder.
 The generic version contains a core set, that may be more suitable for further editing/adapting.
 The set requires a math package with 3D-Vectors for the algorithm to work.

+Currently the main algoritm is coded in the `GeoFit.boundigSphere()`-method.
+The AoI-version of the GeoFit-class also provides a secondary method `fastSphere()`, which is a simple two pass method, that produces a non-minimal enclosing sphere.

 ## How it works